mtlynch/mtlynch.io/_retrospectives/2019-10-05-isitketo-month-9.md

 So, it finally happened.
 Is It Keto has grown by about 30% in revenue and traffic every month this year.
 I knew that couldn't continue forever, and I was waiting for the day when it would level off, and it finally did.

+Everything stayed relatively flat except for AdSense earnings.
+I'm not sure if this is due to changes I made or if it's just natural fluctuations in AdSense.

 ### [Zestful](https://zestfuldata.com)

 | Metric                 | August 2019 | September 2019 | Change |